brycetolman54/Go_CLI/goNotes.md

 ## Variables
-- `:=` is used to declare and assign a variable in one go (you don't have to give it a type)
+- `:=` is used to declare and assign a variable in one go (you don't have to give it a type this way)
 - It sure seems like the declaration of variables is backwards (name Type)
 - Arrays are declared as []array
+- If you don't use `:=`, you have to give the variable a type (or just var)
+- You can do pointers with & (that makes the pointer) and dereference with *